 “Blah blah, yes, I know.
 Lightsong is a hypocrite.
 I’ll do penance for it later.
-Now answer the damn question.”
+Now answer the blasted question.”

 Llarimar smiled.
 “I don’t know what to think of her, your grace.
 The Court twenty years ago thought bringing a Royal daughter here was a good idea.”

 Yes, Lightsong thought.
-But they’re mostly dead now, passed on, their Breath left to heal one of their followers.
+But those Gods are mostly dead now, passed on, their Breath left to heal one of their followers.
 The Gods who had made the treaty had expected that melding the Royal line back into the leadership of Hallandren had been a good idea.

-But, times had been different then.
-And, the people who had planned how to deal with her arrival--make sure that things didn’t get out of hand--were gone now.
+But, the people who had planned how to deal with her arrival were gone now.
 They’d left inferior replacements.

-“The full court meets tomorrow, doesn’t it,” Lightsong said idly, still looking at the black palace.
+“The full court meets in judgment tomorrow, doesn’t it?”
+Lightsong said idly, still looking at the black palace.

 “Yes, your grace.”

 “Contact Blushweaver,” Lightsong said.
-“See if I can share a box with her during court.
-Perhaps she’ll will provide some conversation to distract me paying attention to the arguments.
+“See if I can share a box with her during the judgments.
+Perhaps she will distract me from the arguments below.
 You know what a headache politics gives me.”

 “You can’t get headaches, your grace.”